Atlantic Exiles - Refugees and Revolution in the Atlantic World, 1770s–1820s

 The project is funded by the European Research Council (ERC), directed by Jan C. Jansen and hosted by the History Department at the University Duisburg-Essen.

-The University of Duisburg-Essen (UDE), the German Historical Institute in Washington (GHI) and the National History Center (NHC), in cooperation with the Interdisciplinary Center for Integration and Migration Research (InZentIM), the Institute for the Advanced Study in the Humanities (KWI) and the Centre for Global Cooperation Research (KHK/GCR21), invite applications for the first International Seminar in Historical Refugee Studies, to be held at the KWI in Essen, Oct 12-15, 2021.
+The University of Duisburg‐Essen (UDE), the German Historical Institute in Washington (GHI) and the National History Center of the American Historical Association (NHC), in cooperation with the Interdisciplinary Center for Integration and Migration Research (InZentIM), the Institute for the Advanced Study in the Humanities (KWI) and the Centre for Global Cooperation Research (KHK/GCR21), holds the second International Seminar in Historical Refugee Studies, which will be held in Washington, DC, July 13–16, 2022.
+Read on

 Atlantic Exiles explores movements and networks of refugees and exiles of the revolutions in the Americas and Europe (1770s–1820s).
 Political modernity, brought about by the “age of revolutions” and often identified with new notions of sovereignty and citizenship, was intertwined with the emergence of the political refugee as a mass phenomenon.
 Each of the revolutions and the violence they generated put tens of thousands of people on the move.
 At least 60,000 “Loyalists” left the United States after the war of independence in 1782–3.
 An estimated 150,000 people left revolutionary France in the early 1790s.
 Some 20,000 to 30,000 people left the French colony of Saint-Domingue during the Haitian Revolution (1791–1804) and tens of thousands more fled Spanish American revolutions and civil wars between 1808 and the mid-1820s.
 In total, more than a quarter million people left or were forced to leave their homes as a result of political conflicts and civil wars.